prasadgade20/DevOps_Cloud_Monitoring/README.md

 5. Learn Kubernetes and Create EKS cluster and Nodegroups
 6. Create Kubernetes Deployments and Services using Python!

+7. Learn How to Monitor Kubernetes Resources using Prometheus and Grafana

 ## **Prerequisites** !